 London Christian Elementary School is an independent Christian elementary school.
 It is operated by the LCES Society, which is governed by a school board, elected from supporting parent and community members.
 The school is funded by the membership and supporting community.
 As in incorporated not-for-profit organization, the society's purpose is the establishment, promotion and maintenance of Christian instruction in London.

-LCES is affiliated with the Ontario Alliance of Christian Schools (OACS), a Christian school service organization based in Ancaster, Ontario.
-We are part of the Woodstock District of OACS, comprised of area Christian schools in Woodstock, Strathroy, Aylmer, St. Thomas and Clinton.
-The OACS represents over 70 schools (55 elementary, 15 secondary) with 700 teachers and 10,000 students throughout the province.
+LCES is affiliated with Edvance Christian Schools, a Christian school service organization based in Burlington, Ontario.
+We are part of the Woodstock District of Edvance, comprised of area Christian schools in Woodstock, Strathroy, Aylmer, London, St. Thomas and Clinton.
+Edvance represents over 70 elementary and secondary schools with 700 teachers and 10,000 students throughout the province.
 Our school is also part of Christian Schools Cananda and Christian Schools International.

 LCES is designated as an independent school.
 In September 2000 we obtained recognition and assistance through Community Care Access Centres (CCAC) for students in independent schools who require health services.
 Many students at the school receive some type of health service from CCAC, such as physiotherapy, speech therapy, personal support worker services, etc.